For the Birds! Greenpoint at St. Stanislaus Kostka Catholic Academy

 - Students learned key concepts such as how to identify local species, bird migration, and adaptation

-- The program culminated in a habitat project in collaboration with GCEF-funded NYC Audubon’s Urban Oasis project, helping to plant and maintaining approximately 300 native plant species in McGolrick Park
+- The program culminated in a habitat project in collaboration with GCEF-funded NYC Audubon’s Urban Oasis project, helping to plant and maintaining approximately 300 native plants in McGolrick Park

-In 2015, the National Audubon Society received an additional GCEF grant of $47,403 (and provided $18,822 in matching funds) to continue and expand the “For the Birds!” program at St. Stanislaus Kostka Catholic Academy.
+In 2015, the National Audubon Society received an additional GCEF grant of $47,403 (and provided $25,546 in matching funds) to continue and expand the “For the Birds!” program at St. Stanislaus Kostka Catholic Academy.
 Additional project activities have included creating a new school garden, and delivering adult and family-focused environmental education workshops for Greenpoint residents.
-The 2015 “For the Birds!” program was implemented in 2nd, 3rd, 4th, and 5th grade classrooms in the Spring of 2016, and Fall and Spring of 2017 and one program for the entire student body in grades K-8:
+The 2015 “For the Birds!” program was implemented in 2nd, 3rd, 4th, and 5th grade classrooms in the Spring of 2016, and in the Fall and Spring of 2017, and another program for the entire student body in grades K-8:

 - 178 students participated for a total of over 908 environmental education programming hours